 - Click on Network and Internet to open related settings

-- In the left pane, you can see Airplane Mode as second option
+- In the left pane, you can see Airplane Mode as the second option

-- Click on Airplane Mode in left pane and then move the switch, in right pane, to right so that it shows OFF under Airplane Mode; the pane also displays all the available wireless networks, including Bluetooth and WiFi, that are now turned off automatically and greyed out
+- Click on Airplane Mode in the left pane and then move the switch, in the right pane, to the right so that it shows OFF under Airplane Mode; the pane also displays all the available wireless networks, including Bluetooth and WiFi, that are now turned off automatically and greyed out

 Turn on Individual Networks in Airplane Mode

-You may sometimes want to turn on a particular network on even after turning on the airplane mode.
+You may sometimes want to turn on a particular network to On even after turning on the airplane mode.
 For example, you are in airplane mode but you wish to use Bluetooth for some reason, you can do it using the Airplane Mode option in Settings.
 In step 5 above, I mentioned that the right pane will show all the wireless networks that your device is compatible with.
-You can turn on individual networks on by dragging the related switch to ON state.
+You can turn on individual networks to On by dragging the related switch to ON state.

-2] Maybe something is interfering with its functioning.
+- Maybe something is interfering with its functioning.
 Restart Windows 10.
 Do not log in.
-At the login screen, you will see a Wi-Fi icon in the lower right side of your screen.
+At the login screen, you will see a Wi-Fi icon on the lower right side of your screen.
 Click on it and see if you can turn on/off Airplane Mode.

-5] Type regedit in Taskbar search.
-Right click on the result and select Run as administrator.
+- Type regedit in Taskbar search.
+Right-click on the result and select Run as administrator.
 Navigate to the following key: